Last Updated: January 15, 2022

 Reasoning through Language Arts

-This section has 3 parts in all where there will be a written essay and other forms of questions.
+This section has 3 parts all where there will be a written essay and other forms of questions.
 The written essay will receive over 45 minutes of the entire time.
 The question format is as follows:

 Science